Agent Skills: Standard Workflow

 Description

-Standard workflow for implementing features with specs and planning documents.
-Use when the user says "start a new feature", "how should I plan this", "what's the process", or when starting implementation, planning work, or working on any non-trivial task.
+Standard feature workflow with timestamped specs under `specs/`, checklist-driven plans, autonomous checkpoints, and a post-implementation review step.
+Use when starting a multi-file feature, when the user says "start a new feature", "how should I plan this", "what's the process", "write a spec for this", or before any non-trivial implementation that needs a planning doc.

 Standard Workflow

-1. First think through the problem, read the codebase for relevant files, and write a plan to specs/[timestamp] [feature-name].md where [timestamp] is the timestamp in YYYYMMDDThhmmss format and [feature-name] is the name of the feature.
+1. Think through the problem, read the relevant files, and write a plan to specs/[timestamp] [feature-name].md where [timestamp] is in YYYYMMDDThhmmss format.

-3. Before you begin working, check in with me and I will verify the plan.
-For non-trivial changes (multiple approaches, 3+ files, architecture shifts), present competing options with before/after diffs and ASCII diagrams before implementing (see change-proposal skill).
+4. For non-trivial changes with multiple plausible approaches, 3+ files, or architecture shifts, present competing options with before/after diffs and ASCII diagrams before implementing.
+See change-proposal.

-7. Finally, add a review section to the .md file with a summary of the changes you made and any other relevant information.
+8. Add a review section to the spec with a summary of changes, review findings, verification, and relevant follow-up work.

 When to Apply This Skill